ianseu/FlowState/checkins.md

 ## This week I worked on

+- Removed sign up system since data is local, so system just requires an entered name to log in.
 - Created the Home Page layout along with the setup for all my meditation techniques.

 ## This week I learned